eagronin/weather-clustering-spark-acquire/README.md

 elbowset.persist()
 ```

 The persist() method in the last row is used to keep the resulting dataset in memory for faster processing.

+Next, we define several functions that we will need for creating the elbow plot and parallel coordinate plots of cluster centroids.

-WSSE is calculated using the following function:
+WSSE discussed above is calculated using the following function:

 ```python
 def computeCost(featuresAndPrediction, model):